 Cooper lives in Lincoln, Massachusetts and Seal Cove, Maine, with her husband, Tom.
 The Massachusetts couple are proud sponsors of the Thomas and Evon Cooper International Competition.

-Oberlin and The Cleveland Orchestra
+Oberlin and the Orchestra

 The relationship between Oberlin College and The Cleveland Orchestra dates back nearly a century, beginning with the philanthropy of John Long Severance, an 1885 Oberlin graduate and flutist who founded the Musical Arts Association, under which The Cleveland Orchestra was established in 1918.